Pope Francis walks religious, diplomatic tightrope in Myanmar

 Story highlights

-- Pope Francis on his way to visit Myanmar and Bangladesh
+- Pope Francis is visiting Myanmar and Bangladesh

 - The Rohingya crisis will likely be Pope's main focus

-(CNN)Pope Francis left Rome on Sunday night and will become the first pope to visit Myanmar when he arrives Monday.
+(CNN)Pope Francis has arrived in Myanmar, becoming the first pope to ever visit the southeast Asian nation.

-The world's most high-profile Christian is about to take center stage in a staunchly Buddhist country accused of horrifying acts of brutality against its Rohingya Muslim minority.
+The world's most high-profile Christian takes center stage in a staunchly Buddhist country accused of horrifying acts of brutality against its Rohingya Muslim minority.

 The Pope has previously decried violence against the Rohingya, calling them his persecuted "brothers and sisters."